cozy/cozy.github.io/docs/sync/phone.md

-# Sync your desktop computer with your server
+# Sync your phone with your server

 Coming soon!